Questions about Studying Abroad?

 You'll need to decide as soon as possible.
-The Study Abroad' option for most students is usually in the first teaching block of your second year of studies, so you'll need to start considering this during your first year.
-Contact your Erasmus+ departmental coordinator to explore your options.
+The Study Abroad' option for most students is usually in the second or third year of studies of a four-year degree, so you'll need to start considering this during your first year.
+Contact your Exchanges Coordinator of your School to explore your options.

-Most of our partner universities do provide courses taught in English, but you should check with your departmental coordinator when choosing your option.
-If you do find a suitable placement with modules taught in English, you should consider attending Institution-Wide Language Programme (IWLP) classes to learn basic language skills for the country you'll be living in.
+Most of our partner universities do provide courses taught in English, but you should check with your Exchanges Coordinator when choosing your option.
+If you do find a suitable placement with modules taught in English, you may also want to consider attending Institution-Wide Language Programme (IWLP) classes to learn basic language skills for the country you'll be living in.

 The IWLP is a free programme open to every campus-based, full-time student at the University.
 Regardless of what you're studying, you can learn a language alongside your degree.
 You can choose to study a number of languages, including French, German, Spanish, Italian and Mandarin.
 To find out more about the IWLP, email email@example.com.

-You'll need to discuss this with your departmental coordinator.
-Each department has its own policies about degree classification, so you should check well in advance how the Study Abroad placement will count towards your degree.
+You'll need to discuss this with your Exchanges Coordinator so you should check well in advance how the Study Abroad placement will count towards your degree.

 Styles of teaching can vary from country to country and class to class compared to Portsmouth, but don't worry, you'll adapt quickly, and the experience you’ll gain from a different way of learning will prove beneficial in the future, and even enhance your studies when you return to Portsmouth.